 The Company's Articles of Association allow for the granting of equity compensation, in the form of equity settled warrants, to employees, consultants and Scientific Advisory Board members who provide services similar to employees, members of executive management, and the board of directors.
-The warrants granted in 2018 or prior become exercisable upon an exit event, which triggers an immediate vesting, or at any time as determined by the board of directors in accordance with the terms of the plan.
-The warrants granted in 2021 vest either gradually over 36 months or vest immediately.
-Vested warrants granted in 2021 are exercisable in certain exercise windows beginning in the second half of the year of 2021.
+The warrants granted in 2018 or prior vested upon the closing of our initial public offering in February 2021 ("IPO").
+The warrants granted in 2020 vest either gradually over 36 months or vest immediately.
+Vested warrants granted in 2020 are exercisable in certain exercise windows beginning in the second half of the year of 2021.
 Warrants granted up until 2019 expire on December 31, 2036.
-Warrants granted in 2021 expire on December 31, 2031.
-For the three months ended March 31, 2022 and 2021, the number of warrants as a percentage of outstanding ordinary shares was 11.9% and 11.5%, respectively.
+Warrants granted in 2020 expire on December 31, 2031.
+For the six months ended June 30, 2022 and 2021, the number of warrants as a percentage of outstanding ordinary shares was 11.0% and 11.8%, respectively.

 On January 4, 2021, the Company effected its Stock Split which also resulted in a reduction of the nominal value of the Company's ordinary shares from DKK 2 to DKK 1.
-In accordance with the anti-dilution provisions of the warrant agreements, the number of warrants was increased by a ratio of 36 and the exercise price was decreased from DKK 2 to 1 DKK.
+In accordance with the anti-dilution provisions of the warrant agreements, the number of warrants was increased by a ratio of 36 to 1 and the exercise price was decreased from DKK 2 to 1 DKK.
 Accordingly, information related to the Company's warrants, have been retroactively adjusted to reflect the stock split and the bonus shares for all periods presented.